 Cranberry Orange Scones:

-Preheat to 350F.
+- Preheat to 350F.
 Put the cranberries on a baking tray.
 Roast 20 minutes.
-Toss with 1 tsp of sugar.
+Toss with 1 tablespoon of sugar.
 Set aside.

-Add the flour, sugar, baking powder, baking soda, salt, and cold cubes of butter to a food processor.
+- Add the flour, sugar, baking powder, baking soda, zest of the other orange, salt, and cold cubes of butter to a food processor.
 Pulse until it is the texture of breadcrumbs.

-Add the entire mixture to a large mixing bowl.
-Add 3/4 cup buttermilk.
+- Add the entire mixture to a large mixing bowl.
+Add ¾ cup buttermilk.
 Mix to combine.
+Add more buttermilk 1 tablespoon at a time until the dough comes together.
+You may not need more.
 Add the cranberries.
 Gently fold together.
 It will not be a liquidy or tight mixture.

 - Line a baking sheet.
 With a pastry brush, brush a small amount of buttermilk in the 6 spots you will put the scones.
 This will keep them from sticking.

 - Do not over-handle the mixture.
 Gently mold into 6 scones.
 Place on your sheet pan.
 Brush the tops of each scone with more buttermilk.